aihamh/rag-chat-microservice/DEMO_PRESENTATION.md

 ### **Demo 9: Swagger UI Demonstration**

-**What to say:** *"For developer convenience, we have interactive API documentation using Swagger UI."*
+ *"For developer convenience, we have interactive API documentation using Swagger UI."*

 1. Navigate to: http://localhost:5000/swagger-ui.html
 2. Click on **"Authorize"** button